 The best way to experience change is to first accept we need to change.
 You can study with me, attend seminars, or read books by others, but the most important thing to do is ensure you are forced to address the issues that encourage you to face yourself.
 The fact remains that commitment is tough and will be the primary issue you will face.
 Most journeys of self-renewal take place in the mirror, but in lieu of giving you nothing to go on, here are some things to think about as you prepare yourself for your journey of change:

 - Identify all of the fears you have, why you have them, and if you faced them, what would be the worst thing that could happen to you.
 All fears are learned and can be unlearned.

 - Do you hate?
 What do you hate?
 Where and when did you begin this hatred?
 All hate has been learned and what you learned can be unlearned.

 - Eliminate the labels (titles) you use to describe yourself.
-You are not a political affiliation.
-You are not a religious affiliation.
-You are not a professional affiliation.
+You are not some political affiliation.
+You are not some religious affiliation.
+You are not some professional affiliation.
 You are not affiliated with a race as the human race is the only race.

 - Define what role ego plays in your life.
-How has ego helped you?
-How has ego hurt you?
-What would life be like without ego?
+How has your ego helped you?
+How has your ego hurt you?
+What would life be like without your ego?

 - Accept some simple basics:

 - You are happy: You have just wrapped yourself in so much unhappiness (yours and the unhappiness of others) you can’t see you are happy.

 - You are content: You simply keep listening and react to your ego’s wants and desires.
 This is something you have been taught and now believe, these wants are yours.
 Therefore, you don’t see yourself as content.

 - You are complete: You have just been taught, or convinced, that you are not complete and material things, or other people, or better titles will complete you.
 They won’t.